 - Governmental Activities Most of the District's programs and services are reported here including instruction, support services, operation and maintenance of plant services, pupil transportation, extracurricular activities, capital outlay, and debt service. - Business-Type Activity These services are provided on a charge for goods or services basis to recover all of the costs of the goods or services provided.
-The District's food service is reported as the only business-type activity.
+The District's food service and special enterprise (preschool) funds are reported as the business-type activities.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2018 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (UNAUDITED)